 Akron Law offers the following services:

-Akron Law's Career Planning & Placement Office provides the following services:
+Akron Law's Career Services Office provides the following services:

 - Posts, through a variety of sources, including the Symplicity job database and multiple forms of social media, public interest job opportunities as they are received.

 - Career counseling regarding how to identify and obtain public interest careers, including opportunities for attorneys, law clerks, and fellowships.